shadercoder/D3D11Renderer/samples/BasicSample/README.md

 Clair::Material* defaultMat = Clair::ResourceManager::createMaterial();
 defaultMat->initialize(defaultMatData.get());
 ```
-Then, a scene with an object are created.
+Then, a scene with an object is created.
 A mesh and a transformation matrix are assigned to the object.
 ```C++
 mScene = Clair::ResourceManager::createScene();
 mBunny = mScene->createObject();